Rocky Mountain House: Demographics

 The Town of Rocky Mountain House's 2012 municipal census counted a population of 7,300, a 1.0% increase over its 2007 municipal census population of 7,231.

 Economy

 The economy of the Rocky Mountain House area is driven by petroleum, agriculture, and forestry.
 Tourism also plays a role in its economy due to its location at the crossroads of Highway 22 and Highway 11, and its location midway between Red Deer and the scenic Alberta's Rockies region.

 Transportation

-On the road, Rocky Mountain House is served by Highway 22 and Highway 11.
+By road, Rocky Mountain House is served by Highway 22 and Highway 11.

-In the air, Rocky Mountain House is served by its airport.
+For air transport, Rocky Mountain House is served by its airport.

 Sports

 The Recreation, Parks & Community Services Department hosts five annual sports tournaments.
 They include two slo-pitch, a sno-pitch, a volleyball and a hockey/slo-pitch combined tournament.